How do I apply for admission?

 GUCL students have the option to make tuition payments quarterly, monthly, or with a student loan, whichever suits their finances best.

 Can I transfer from Glendale to an ABA law school?

 Transferring in law school is uncommon.
 Prospective law students should thoroughly investigate their law school options before enrolling.
 Attempting to transfer can be inefficient when curriculum do not sync, resulting in extra costs or delayed graduation.
 Ultimately, the decision of whether or not to accept transfer credits rests with the school being applied to.

 With each administration of the California Bar Exam, law schools and their graduates await the release of results.
 Multiple factors can impact those pass rates in a way that raw statistics may not reveal.

 Glendale University College of Law has analyzed years of its Bar Exam statistics.
 Those statistics support what common sense suggests: the higher a student's GPA, the higher the likelihood he or she will pass the Bar Exam.
-The Dean candidly discusses institutional bar pass rates at our monthly open house.

 Bar pass rates for Glendale University College of Law and all other ABA, CBA, and Non-Accredited law schools in California are available here.